civicrm/civicrm-docker/README.md

 6. install CiviCRM with `docker compose exec -e CIVICRM_ADMIN_USER=admin -e CIVICRM_ADMIN_PASS=password app civicrm-docker-install` (note that we are passing in the admin username and password as environment variables here - you can change them if you want to).
 7. visit http://localhost:8760 and log in using the credential supplied above.
 8. when you are finished, bring the project down with `docker compose down`.

+## Usage

+### Installation

+The `civicrm/civicrm` image comes with a convenience script for installing a site: `civicrm-docker-install`.
+The script expects database credentials and the admin username (`CIVICRM_ADMIN_USER`) and password (`CIVICRM_ADMIN_PASS`) to be set as environment variables.

+It calls the standard CiviCRM installation process.
+See [build/civicrm/civicrm-docker-install](build/civicrm/civicrm-docker-install) for more details and the docker compose instructions above for an example of how you might call this script.

+See also https://docs.civicrm.org/installation/en/latest/standalone/ for more details on the CiviCRM Standalone installation.

+### Volumes

+The `/var/www/html/public`, `/var/www/html/private` and `/var/www/html/ext` directories should be persisted.
+See the [`examples/compose.yaml`](examples/compose.yaml) file for an example.

 ## Tags

 You can use tags to specify a CiviCRM version and php version, for example:

 `civicrm/civicrm:5.75-php8.3`